yashpatel5400/gofetch/README.md

 # gofetch
-An infinite-runner command line game in Go language
+An infinite-runner command line game in Go language.
+Intended to be run on *nix machines